mcarreon/GTNH-CropAutomation/README.md

 ![Robot Components](media/Robot_Components.png?)

 Lastly, you need a Transvector Binder and Transvector Dislocator which requires some progression in Thaumcraft.
 Neither are very difficult to craft even if you have yet to start Thaumcraft.
 In the thaumonomicon, Transvector Dislocator can be found under "Thaumic Tinkerer" which requires both Transvector Interface and Smokey Quartz on the same tab.
 You will also need to complete research on Mirror Magic under "Artifice."
 For more information regarding Thaumcraft research, visit https://gtnh.miraheze.org/wiki/Thaumcraft_Research_Cheatsheet.

+*  In GTNH 2.7.0, the APU (yellow) was renamed from Tier 2 to Tier 1.
+Follow the image if you are unsure.

 # Building the Robot